Full text

 Copyright

-This is an open access article, free of all copyright, and may be freely reproduced, distributed, transmitted, modified, built upon, or otherwise used by anyone for any lawful purpose.
-The work is made available under the Creative Commons CC0 public domain dedication: https://creativecommons.org/publicdomain/zero/1.0/ (the “License”).
+© 2026.
+This work is published under http://creativecommons.org/licenses/by/4.0/ (the "License").
 Notwithstanding the ProQuest Terms and Conditions, you may use this content in accordance with the terms of the License.